chrislatimer/minidevjam/lab_appendix2.md

 ![Image](images/lab_appendix2/image12.png)

 **What have we done here?**
-We’ve attached a Populate Cache policy to what Apigee calls a **Conditional Route** (in this case, get employee by UUID).
-This means that the caching logic will only take effect when a request is made following the pattern /{your proxy name}/{specific employee UUID}.
+We’ve attached a Populate Cache policy to what Apigee calls a **Conditional Route** (in this case, get order by UUID).
+This means that the caching logic will only take effect when a request is made following the pattern /{your proxy name}/{specific order UUID}.
 The XML below represents a slightly revised version of the standard policy, specifying a cache key, expiry, and source for the cache data.
-For simplicity’s sake, our cache will be instructed to hold the employee ID being requested (albeit prepended with a forward slash).
+For simplicity’s sake, our cache will be instructed to hold the order ID being requested (albeit prepended with a forward slash).
 For more information on this policy, see [Populate Cache](https://docs.apigee.com/api-services/reference/populate-cache-policy) in our docs.

 * Copy/paste the below XML into the config for your newly added Populate Cache policy.
 ```